 Starting at three weeks, these fish can rapidly grow with enough room and food.
 They should be eating adult foods by week four in their life journey.
 Your juveniles will be four to five inches at six months and reach sexual maturity then or at some point within the next few months.

-For most hobbyists, freshwater angelfish do not reach adulthood until they are fully grown.
+For most hobbyists, freshwater angelfish do not reach adulthood until they are full grown.
 That equates to roughly a year.
 Many hobbyists increase the chances of younger specimens reaching adulthood by artificial incubation and rearing away from the parents or community tank environment.

 By this stage, the fish will also be sexually mature and might have paired off with another.
 Adulthood for your pets at this stage lasts from one year until the end of life, which can be ten years or longer.